Chalarangelo/30-seconds-of-code/snippets/bifurcate_by.md

 ---
 title: bifurcate_by
-tags: list,function,intermediate
+tags: list,intermediate
 ---

-Splits values into two groups according to a function, which specifies which group an element in the input list belongs to.
+Splits values into two groups, based on the result of the given filtering function.

-If the function returns `True`, the element belongs to the first group; otherwise, it belongs to the second group.
+- Use a list comprehension to add elements to groups, based on the value returned by `fn` for each element.

-- Use list comprehension to add elements to groups, based on `fn`.
+- If `fn` returns a truthy value for any element, add it to the first group, otherwise add it to the second group.

 ```py
 def bifurcate_by(lst, fn):